DOWNLOAD IOS

 Learning the Skills Behind a Salade Composée

 In France, a salade composée isn’t tossed.
 It’s assembled.
 That alone forces you to slow down and think about your knife work, your organisation, your plating.
 When I began recreating it at home, I found myself obsessing over tiny things—like how evenly the potatoes were cooked or how thinly I could slice a mushroom without breaking it.
+Preparing a Parisian salad at home starts with assembling each ingredient thoughtfully.

 Washing greens became a ritual.
 French chefs insist on dry leaves, and they’re right.
 A salad spinner changed my salads completely—no more watery dressing sliding off the lettuce.
 I learned to wash, spin, then air-dry the greens before they ever touched a plate.
+When making a Parisian salad, these steps are essential for freshness.

 Potatoes taught me temperature control.
 Boil too long, and they collapse.
 Toss them in warm, and they wilt the greens.
 Now I always cool them completely before assembling.
+For a Parisian salad, the potatoes really need to be perfectly cooked and cooled.

 And cheese—Comté, Gruyère, or Emmental—needs clean, even cubes.
 Not perfect, but deliberate.
+These cheeses are part of what makes a Parisian salad distinctive.

 What I Carry Forward

 Even now, the Parisian Salad reminds me that the simplest dishes often demand the most respect.
 When treated with care, everyday ingredients—ham, eggs, cheese, potatoes—transform into something elegant and deeply satisfying.
+Making the Parisian salad taught me about honoring markets, tradition, and technique.

 Classic Parisian Salad (Salade Parisienne) – Recipe